kyma-project/test-infra/prow/images/buildpack-golang-toolbox/README.md

 ## Overview

 This folder contains the Buildpack Golang Toolbox image that is based on the Buildpack Golang image.
-Use it to build Golang components using versioned set of build tools.
+Use it to build Golang components using the versioned set of build tools.

-In addition to version introduced in Buildpack Golang this image adds following tools:
+In addition to the version introduced in Buildpack Golang, this image adds these tools:
 - goimports
 - errcheck
 - golint